AdeAdex/BBN-Game/README.md

 ## About the Developer

-This game was created with passion by Amole Adeolu.
+This game was created with passion by me.
 If you'd like to get in touch, provide feedback, or show your support, please don't hesitate to contact us:
 - Email: [adeoluamole@gmail.com](mailto:adeoluamole@gmail.com)
 - Phone: [+2347033959586](tel:+2347033959586)